LukeShortCloud/rootpages/src/programming/go.rst

 5. "Golang Control Flow Statements: If, Switch and For."
 CalliCoder.
 January 29, 2018.
 Accessed March 8, 2019. https://www.callicoder.com/golang-control-flow/
 6. "The Evolution of Go: A History of Success."
 QArea Blog.
 March 20, 2018.
 Accessed October 14, 2019. https://qarea.com/blog/the-evolution-of-go-a-history-of-success
 7. "Working with Files in Go."
 DevDungeon.
 August 23, 2015.
 Accessed October 15, 2019. https://www.devdungeon.com/content/working-files-go
+8. "How To Do Math in Go with Operators."
+How To Code in Go.
+May 15, 2019.
+Accessed March 19, 2020. https://www.digitalocean.com/community/tutorials/how-to-do-math-in-go-with-operators
+9. "Package math."
+The Go Programming Language.
+Accessed March 19, 2020. https://golang.org/pkg/math/
+10. "Package rand."
+The Go Programming Language.
+Accessed March 19, 2020. https://golang.org/pkg/math/rand/